particle-iot/docs/src/content/scaling/quick-start-guide/billing.md

 Product device counts are not affected by device claiming, whether unclaimed product devices, claimed to a single account, claimed to a team member, or claimed to a customer.

-{{collapse op="start" label="Manufacturing grace period"}}
+## Manufacturing grace period
-In earlier enterprise plans, there was a manufacturing grace period.

-After the device came online for the first time, if in any of the six billing months the device did not come online, it would not be counted as a billable device.
+Some some enterprise plans, there is a six month manufacturing grace period.
+After the device comes online for the first time, if in any of the first six billing months the device does not come online, it will not be counted as a billable device.

+After the six month manufacturing grace period, the device will count as a billable device whether it comes online or not.

-This only applied in the enterprise plan; in basic or free there is no manufacturing grace period.
+This only applies to some enterprise plans; in basic, free, and other enterprise plans there is no manufacturing grace period.

-Current enterprise plans do not have the manufacturing grace period; it is consistent across plans now.
-{{collapse op="end"}}